-For our livers to take care of our bodies, it must be able to perform optimally.
+For the liver to take care of the body, it must be able to perform optimally.

 When most people think of liver disease, they think only of alcohol-induced cirrhosis.
 Cirrhosis is a serious health condition, but contrary to popular thought, alcoholism is not the only cause.

-In fact, there are a number of factors that can lead to cirrhosis of the liver and liver damage including consumption of uncooked shellfish, some medications (including acetaminophen), chronic malnutrition, consumption to poisonous wild mushrooms, and exposure to chemicals.
+In fact, there are a number of factors that can lead to cirrhosis of the liver and liver damage including eating uncooked shellfish, some medications (including acetaminophen), chronic malnutrition, eating poisonous wild mushrooms, and exposure to chemicals.
 (2)

 Cirrhosis occurs when scar tissue replaces the healthy cells in the liver.
 As the scar tissue continues to grow, the liver’s ability to function is diminished.
 Liver failure is the next biological step and occurs when the scar tissue has created so much damage, it no longer functions.

 Today, we are faced with so many environmental toxins occurring in our homes, places of work and in our food supply.
 It is essential for our general health and well-being to keep our livers functioning properly.
 Below are some of the risk factors associated with impaired liver function.
 (3)